 You know the old phrase, right?
 “All’s fair in love and SEO."
 Take whatever you can from your competitors’ lists.
 Add any attractive (relevant) and attainable (underused) target keywords to your database.

-I like to keep things methodical, so I normally have separate Excel tabs for my original keyword pool, my competitor-derived keywords, and for the consolidated list.
+I like to keep things methodical, so I usually have separate Excel tabs for my original keyword pool, my competitor-derived keywords, and the consolidated list.

 7. Keep it in the family: